MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Determine whether anyone has added an unauthorized redirect URL.
 - Confirm ownership of the redirect URI that you own to ensure it did not expire and was claimed by an adversary.

-Also, if you have deployed Microsoft Defender for Cloud Apps, check the portal for alerts relating to the application you are currently investigating.
+Also, if you have deployed Microsoft Defender for Cloud Apps, check the Azure portal for alerts relating to the application you are currently investigating.
 Not all alert policies are enabled by default for OAuth apps, so ensure that these are all enabled.
-For more information, see [OAuth app policies](https://docs.microsoft.com/en-us/defender-cloud-apps/app-permission-policy).
-You can also view information about the apps prevalance and recent activity under the Investigation>OAuth Apps tab.
+For more information, see the [OAuth app policies](/defender-cloud-apps/app-permission-policy).
+You can also view information about the apps prevalance and recent activity under the **Investigation** > **OAuth Apps** tab.

 ### Check for suspicious application roles